golemfactory/golem-architecture/arch-snapshot/arch.md

 the blockchain.
 Consequently, while payments are not immediate, they must be completed before the due date specified in the Agreement.

-#### 6. Terminate Agreement or wait for Agreement termination event sent by Requestor
+#### 6. Terminate the Agreement or await the Agreement termination event from the Requestor

 The Agreement can be terminated when either party chooses to end it.
 The reasons for termination are outlined in the Agreement, and different market negotiation protocols may permit termination for various reasons.
 Below is